Courtauld Institute of Art

-The Courtauld Institute of Art (/ˈkɔːrtəʊld/) is a self-governing college of the University of London specialising in the study of the history of art and conservation.
+The Courtauld Institute of Art (/ˈkɔrtoʊld/) is a self-governing college of the University of London specialising in the study of the history of art and conservation.

-The art collection is known particularly for its French Impressionist and Post-Impressionist paintings and is housed in the Courtauld Gallery.
+The art collection is known particularly for its French Impressionist and Post-Impressionist paintings, and is housed in the Courtauld Gallery.
 The Courtauld is based in Somerset House, in the Strand in London.
 In 2019, the Courtauld's teaching and research activities temporarily relocated to Vernon Square, London, while its Somerset House site underwent a major regeneration project.

 History

 The Courtauld was founded in 1932 through the philanthropic efforts of the industrialist and art collector Samuel Courtauld, the diplomat and collector Lord Lee of Fareham, and the art historian Sir Robert Witt.

 Originally the Courtauld was based in Home House, a townhouse designed by Robert Adam in Portman Square, Marylebone.
 The Strand block of Somerset House, designed by William Chambers from 1775 to 1780, has housed the Courtauld since 1989.

 The Courtauld has been an independent college of the University of London since 2002.

 The Courtauld has featured several times on the BBC's arts programme Fake or Fortune.
 In April 2020, during the COVID-19 pandemic, the Institute offered digital "mini festivals" called "Open Courtauld Hour".

+Between 2018 and 2021 the Courtauld undertook a major redevelopment of its Somerset House premises as part of the project Courtauld Connects.
+The Courtauld Gallery, closed since 2018 for renovation, reopened on 19 November 2021 following a three-year transformation that introduced improved accessibility, refurbished historic interiors and enhanced display and visitor facilities.

+In November 2025 the Institute announced a further £82 million redevelopment of its Grade I-listed Somerset House campus, intended to consolidate teaching, research and gallery functions within a unified site by connecting neighbouring Strand buildings and providing new teaching spaces, a lecture theatre and an expanded library.
+Work is expected to continue into the late 2020s, with completion projected for 2029.